-- 78. Section 38 of the Planning and Compulsory Purchase Act 2004 requires applications to be determined in accordance with policies in the Development Plan unless material considerations indicate otherwise.

-- 79. Applications which are not in accordance with Development Plan policies should be refused unless material considerations justify granting permission.

-- 80. Similarly, proposals which accord with Development Plan policies should be approved unless there are material considerations which would justify a refusal of permission.

-- 81. The main issues relevant to the determination of the application are:

-- Impact on Green Belt

-- Impact on heritage assets

-- Social, cultural and economic benefits

-- Delivery of new homes and supporting infrastructure

-- · Creation and integration of communities
+- 75. Section 38 of the Planning and Compulsory Purchase Act 2004 requires applications to be determined in accordance with policies in the Development Plan unless material considerations indicate otherwise. - 76.
+Applications which are not in accordance with Development Plan policies should be refused unless material considerations justify granting permission. - 77.
+Similarly, proposals which accord with Development Plan policies should be approved unless there are material considerations which would justify a refusal of permission. - 78.
+The main issues relevant to the determination of the application are: - Impact on Green Belt - Impact on heritage assets - Social, cultural and economic benefits - Delivery of new homes and supporting infrastructure - Creation and integration of communities

 - Transport and access

 - Landscape and visual effects

 - Biodiversity

 - Arboriculture

 - Residential amenity

 - Impact on existing town centres

 - Public Rights of Way

 - Ground conditions

 - Minerals safeguarding

 - Water resources

 - Loss of agricultural land

-- Sustainability

 - The planning balance

-- 82. Whilst the Proposed Development is the subject of a new application and should be considered on its own merits, the extant permission and the decision of Secretary of State
+- 79. Whilst the Proposed Development is the subject of a new application and should be considered on its own merits, the extant permission is a significant material consideration.
+Therefore, once the impacts of the proposals are understood, the key issues for Members to focus on when considering this application are whether:

-- to approve the Consented Scheme (concluding that very special circumstances had been demonstrated) is a significant material consideration. - 83.
-Therefore, once the impacts of the proposals are understood, the key issues for Members to focus on when considering this application are whether: - the changes encompassed in the Proposed Development give rise to different Green Belt and/or other harm in comparison to the Consented Scheme - the Proposed Development would result in a differing extent of benefits to be weighed against harm - there has been any material change in circumstances since the granting of planning permission for the Consented Scheme.
+- the changes encompassed in the Proposed Development give rise to different Green Belt and/or other harm in comparison to the Consented Scheme

+- the Proposed Development would result in a differing extent of benefits to be weighed against harm

+- there has been any material change in circumstances since the granting of planning permission for the Consented Scheme.